kratapps/docs/subsites/setup-audit-trail/docs/reference.md

     picklist value's API name from Republic to Galactic Empire
 -   changedPicklistValueApiNameCustom (Custom Objects) - Changed Affiliation picklist value on Droids from Republic to Galactic Empire
+-   changedPicklistWithColor - Changed Stage picklist value Prospecting color from #a845dc to #993399
 -   changedUniPickDevName (Global Value Sets) - Changed name of Planets in the System global picklist from Planets to Planets_in_the_System
 -   changedUniPicklist (Global Value Sets) - Changed label of global picklist